-A small, narrow hallway doesn't have to just be a bland pathway to your home's living areas.
-These ideas will help you give it some character of its own.
-Learn how to trick the eye into thinking a hallway is longer, wider, or taller than it really is, plus find ways to decorate the space and give it more function.
+A small, narrow hallway doesn't have to be a bland pathway to your home's living areas.
+Although often overlooked, hallways provide an opportunity to introduce extra style, storage, or function between rooms, even if the space is tight.
+These small hallway decorating ideas will help you give it some character of its own.
+Learn how to trick the eye into thinking a hallway is longer, wider, or taller than it really is with these clever tips.

-Another way to take advantage of a hallway's length is to run a strip of dry-erase board or a chalkboard along the wall for family members to write messages.
-You don't even have to hang anything if you don't want to—chalkboard paint makes the job easy.
-Sliding barn doors are a useful solution in tight halls, since the door won't block floor space when open.
+Another way to take advantage of a hallway's length is to run a strip of a dry-erase board or a chalkboard along the wall for family members to write messages.
+This small hallway idea doesn't even require hanging anything; chalkboard paint makes the job easy.
+Sliding barn doors are another useful solution in tight halls since the door won't block floor space when open.

 If the idea of squeezing furniture into a small hallway has you skeptical, try a narrow console table.
 It provides extra storage and a landing spot for a few daily essentials like keys and wallets.
 Keep any accent pieces simple, like this vase, so it doesn't feel too crowded.